South Carolina 4-H Military Partnership

 Delivering educational, recreational and social programs for military youth living in civilian communities.
 Becomes a part of the ongoing deployment support services for military children and youth.

 Building community capacity to support geographically dispersed military families and children.

 The 4-H symbol is protected under 18 U.S.C.
 707

-Clemson University Cooperative Extension Service offers its programs to people of all ages, regardless of race, color, sex, religion, national origin, disability, political beliefs, sexual orientation, marital or family status and is an equal opportunity employer.
+Clemson University Cooperative Extension Service offers its programs to people of all ages, regardless of race, color, gender, religion, national origin, disability, political beliefs, sexual orientation, gender identity, marital or family status and is an equal opportunity employer.
 Clemson University Cooperating with U.S. Department of Agriculture and South Carolina Counties, Extension Service, Clemson, S.C.
 Issued in Furtherance of Cooperative Extension Work in Agriculture and Home Economics, Acts of May 8 and June 30, 1914.

 The Clemson University Cooperative Extension Service (CUCES) strives to present accurate and timely information as general assistance for South Carolina's farmers, consumers, agriculturists, homeowners and other constituents.
 CUCES does not endorse any information not generated by CUCES unless specifically noted, nor does CUCES warrant that the actual source materials have been accurately transferred to this medium.
 The materials contained hereafter are general in nature and should not be applied to specific situations without first obtaining qualified, timely diagnosis and/or assessment.
 You are urged to contact your county extension office for this service, and for any newly-developed information.

 Utilization of these materials without the proper diagnostic/assessment services constitutes an agreement to hold harmless Clemson University from any liability, claims, damages or expenses that may be incurred by any person as a result of reference to or use of these materials.